19th-century history of the Catholic Church in the United States

-In the 19th century, members of the Catholic Church made several unsuccessful attempts to culturally integrate themselves into the mainstream American culture.
-Only during the 20th century did this fully succeed, with the election of John F. Kennedy, a practicing Catholic, to the presidency of the United States in 1960.
+In 1800 the Catholics were a small minority everywhere except Maryland.
+Immigration from Ireland and Germany gave them millions of adherents from the 1840s to the 1880s.
+Then came millions more from Italy, Poland and Eastern Europe, as well as French Canada.
+Large numbers of priests and nuns came from Ireland and France.
+The Irish soon dominated the clergy church, with a great majority of bishops by 1900.
+As the immigrants arrived new parishes and diocese were created.
+Rebuffed in efforts to obtain government funds for schools, the Catholics set up a parochial school system largely staffed with nuns.
+It reached about a third of the children.
+They also set up colleges.
+There were few Catholics in the South, apart from Louisiana.
+However they were well represented in the nation's cities, mill towns and mining centers.
+Anti-Catholic politics flared briefly in the 1850s, but the Catholic voters surged into the Democratic Party and Irish Catholic politicians played increasingly dominant roles in Democratic machines in Boston, New York, and other major cities.
+Devotional practices included daily rosary prayers, regular attendance at Sunday Mass, and special roles for devotion to the Blessed Virgin Mary and favorite saints.

 Immigration

-During the 19th century, a wave of immigrants from Ireland, Germany, Italy, Eastern Europe and elsewhere swelled the number of Roman Catholics.
+During the 19th century, a wave of immigrants from Ireland, Germany, Italy, Eastern Europe, and elsewhere swelled the number of Roman Catholics.
 Substantial numbers of Catholics also came from French Canada during the mid-19th century and settled in New England.
 This influx would eventually bring increased political power for the Roman Catholic Church and a greater cultural presence, led at the same time to a growing fear of the Catholic "menace."

 Between 1820 and 1860, the Irish constituted over one third of all immigrants to the United States.
 In the 1840s, they comprised nearly half of all immigrants to this nation.
 American Catholics were not exactly happy to see the new immigrants.
 Not only did the exponential growth set off nativist alarms among Protestants, they presented problems for the existing Catholic parishes.
 The wave of immigration from Ireland led to tension between the Irish and the French-dominated American Catholic Church.
 French Catholics were contemptuous of the Irish.

 Later this dynamic would be repeated in the post-Civil War period with the Irish in positions of power, and the new immigrants coming from places such as Naples and Sicily.
 These new immigrants shared little in common with their Irish Catholic co-religionists other than their faith.

 Many Catholics stopped practicing their religion or became Protestants.
 However, there were about 700,000 converts to Catholicism from 1813 to 1893.